juandanceswild/bittrexBot/README.md

 # tradesatoshiBot
 This is an experimental bot extending the original bittrexBot to work on tradesatoshi exchange with some diffrence:
-1. The bot is restarted by a crontab entry and doesn't docker
+1. The bot is restarted by a crontab entry and it doesn't require docker
 2. The bot requires just an amount of BTC(trade) to start
 3. The configurattion parameters realted to sell and buy can be modified at runtime